For what type of crime can I get compensation?

 Do I need to be present during the procedure and/or when my claim is being decided?

 Not necessarily.
-If necessary, you will be requested to present yourself.
+If needed, you will be requested to present yourself.

 If your place of residence or your habitual residence is in the territory of another Member State, the Greek Compensation Authority will ask the relevant assisting authority to interview you in accordance with the law of that state and to send it a report.
-The Greek Compensation Authority may also conduct a hearing itself, by telephone or videoconference, in accordance with Greek law, in cooperation with the relevant assisting authority.
+It may also, in cooperation with the relevant assisting authority, conduct the hearing itself, in accordance with Greek law, by telephone or video conference.
 In that case, the Greek Compensation Authority cannot oblige the applicant to be heard.

 How long does it take (approximately) to receive a decision on a claim for compensation from the authority?